leweng03/League-of-Legends-Early-Game-Analysis/README.md

-# League-of-Legends-Early-Game-Analysis
+# League of Legends Early Game Analysis

-by Lewis Weng (leweng@ucsd.edu)
+by Lewis Weng

 ***Note***: If you choose a repo name and title as uninspired as the ones here, I will be quite sad.